 “Maybe that has something to do with it!”
 Roger walked some feet down the hill, saying something caught his eye.
 When he returned he was holding a piece of paper.
 Nikolai, on the other hand, continued to stare at his friend, if that was the word.

-“Okay, I get it know.
+“Okay, I get it now.
 But why?”
 I said, still looking at the horrible picture.
 “Why do all this if he isn’t giving us the theme for the ordeal?
-Usually he has a reason.”
+Usually, he has a reason.”

 I sighed and resigned to the questions.
 These two had no love but for themselves, and they cared for nothing but their own affairs.
 I cursed them and the cold, wrapped my torso with my arms, and turned to walk towards the windmill.

 I waited for the blade to bring Bob within hearing distance.
 The guy smiled at me in that sweet and disturbing way that always made me take two steps back when he was close to the ground; his arms moved in the universal shrug for questioning, but before I could say anything the blade was spinning back towards the sky.
 I frowned, realising that our conversation would take forever.

 “Bob!
 What in the seven blazing hells are you doing up there?”
 I shouted.

 “Hey, Jeremy!”
 Bob said and then he went up on the blade.
 “Do you like my handiwork?”
 He shouted back.

 “It is quite impressive.”
 I couldn’t help but smile; as mad as the man was, he was rather charming.
 “I have no idea how you managed it, though.
 Looks rather difficult to pull off” I paused and waited.
 “But what is the point of the whole thing?”